 Being able to maintain motivation and momentum is challenging when pursuing goals.
 Our natural preference is for things to be easier and for us to achieve our goals fast.

-However, is it better to achieve a goal really easily or should our goals cause be challenging?
+However, is it better to achieve goals really easily or should they be challenging?

 The starting point is to know the purpose of setting goals.
 While the actual achievement a goal is a benefit, the real purpose of setting goals is for us to go beyond our comfort zone and challenge ourselves to grow.

-When we do set goals that are challenging, it is inevitable that we’ll face hurdles or obstacles, which can slow us down.
+When we set goals that are challenging, it’s inevitable that we’ll face hurdles or obstacles, which can slow us down.
 This was the case for me when I was preparing for my TEDx presentation.

 To be able to speak on a TEDx stage, there are a number of iterations to go through before being deemed ready for the stage.
 These include drafting an outline of your presentation that satisfies the TEDx guidelines, having an interview with a member of the selection committee, recording yourself presenting your talk, and finally doing a full dress rehearsal on stage.
 As the presentation has to be less than 18 minutes, I found myself really struggling to stay under the time limit.

 My previous presentations were longer than 30 minutes, and while trimming it down to 18 minutes may sound simple, I had to ensure the structure and flow of my presentation was of a high standard.
 It took me over three months before I was happy with my presentation.